xpspectre/multiple-myeloma/README.md

 pip install tensorflow msgpack-numpy fancyimpute
 ```

 Warning: `fancyimpute` has a lot of dependencies.
+So it's use has been suppressed for now.
+Use R's MICE package or similar to do imputation for now.

 Make a symlink in this directory to the data store
 ```